nwolfe2/nwolfe2/README.md

 # Nick Wolfe

 Hello!
 My name is Nick :wave:.
-I'm a Product Managaer at Bell managing the Wi-Fi App and Bell Email
+I'm a Product Managaer at AcuityAds

 ## Get in touch